Users (YAML)

 name | Yes | Sub-object: names (required), lastName, secondLastName |

-job | Yes | A JobTitle code that exists and is active |
+job | No | A JobTitle code that exists and is active.
+Optional — bot and integration users often have none |

 accessRoles | No | AccessRole names (case-sensitive) |